cyb3rxp/awesome-soc/README.md

 - [Microsoft, Windows 10 and Windows Server 2016 security auditing and monitoring reference](https://www.microsoft.com/en-us/download/details.aspx?id=52630) – Auditing and monitoring guide for Windows.
 - [Medium, Wazuh at the heart of a SOC architecture for public/critical infrastructures](https://medium.com/@wazuh/wazuh-at-the-heart-of-a-soc-architecture-for-public-critical-infrastructures-1234567890) – Use case for Wazuh in SOC architectures.
 - [CyberVigilance, Mitre Engenuity Evaluations 2022 review](https://www.cybervigilance.uk/insights/2022-mitre-att-ck-engenuity-results) – Review of MITRE Engenuity evaluations.

-### **French-Specific Resources**
-- [iDNA, how to manage FP in a SOC?](https://www.idna.fr/en/how-to-manage-false-positives-in-a-soc/) *(in French)* – Guide for handling false positives in a SOC.
-- [Soufiane Tahiri, Playbook for ransomware incident response](https://www.linkedin.com/pulse/playbook-for-ransomware-incident-response-soufiane-tahiri/) *(in French)* – Ransomware response playbook.

 ## 📖 **Nice to Read**
 *Additional resources to expand your knowledge.*